Furmanchuk/net-collect/README.rst

-net-collect — Program for collecting statistic of internet trafic
+net-collect — CLI program for collecting statistic of internet trafic
 -----------------------------------------------------------------------